guitistic/Landing_Page/README.md

 # Landing_Page
 Webpage using html and css.
+This is a simple webpage developed as part of 	TOP's curicullum.